The Feed | The New Zealand Food News You Need To Know

 Image credit: The Big Foody at San Ray | Supplied (Photography by Babiche Martens)

 A tour over a year in the making has landed on Ponsonby Road in Tāmaki Makaurau.
 'Walk.
 Talk.
 Eat.
 Repeat.
 Ponsonby Road Food Tour' is operated by Elle Armon Jones (a.k.a.
 The Big Foody, who organises food tours in Tāmaki Makaurau, Pōneke and Ōtepoti), expect tastings along the best of Ponsonby’s food scene—from artisan ice cream tastings, Italian flavours, Asian-inspired bites, to the Ponsonby classics, stories from those behind the dishes, plus a bespoke bean-to-bar craft chocolate tasting at Miann.
 Tours are priced at $225 per person.
-Jump on the website for all the deets.
+Head to the website for all the deets and to find the next tour to book yourself into.

 Win A Pack Of Our Sweet, Sharp, And Creamy Conversation Cards